Ruth Wilkinson: Storylines

 Ruth and Philip break up and Ruth decides to leave Erinsborough.
 Anne and Lance try to convince her to stay and Ruth relents.
 She takes a job at Karl Kennedy's (Alan Fletcher) surgery and has a short-lived relationship with Alistair O'Connor (Michael O'Neill).
 Helen dies and Ruth and Philip become close again.
 Philip suggests that Ruth, Lance and Anne move in with him and Hannah, but she is not keen on living together out of wedlock.
 During Ben's race at Calder Park Raceway, Philip proposes to Ruth, but before she can accept, Ben has a car crash.
 He is rushed to hospital and is left in a coma but later recovers.
 Ben's father, Geoff, arrives, which shocks Ruth and she warns him that his presence could set Ben's recovery back.
 Ben decides to move away with Geoff, which devastates Ruth.

 Ruth accepts Philip's proposal, but before the wedding, she finds a lump in her breast.
 She and Philip bring the wedding forward and Ben and Philip's son, Michael, return.
 On the day of the wedding, Ruth is brought to Lassiter's Lake on the back of a motorcycle.
 At the reception, Ruth receives a phone call telling her that she is in remission.
 Ruth, Lance and Anne then move in with Philip and Hannah.
 Ruth and Hannah clash constantly, but after talking things through, they start to get on better.
 Ruth starts exhibiting strange behaviour and when Hannah spots her hugging Bill, she thinks they having an affair.
 Ruth reveals that Bill has been left bankrupt by his new wife and she has been lending him money.
 Lance develops a gambling addiction and sells Ruth's fob watch.
 Ruth supports her son when he agrees to attend Gamblers Anonymous.

 Philip gets a job in Darwin, but Ruth is reluctant to leave.
 They eventually decide on moving to Darwin, but have a hard time convincing Hannah to go with them.
 Hannah eventually agrees to go and the Martins say goodbye to their friends.
-A few years later, Ruth appears in Annalise Hartman's (Kimberly Davies) documentary about Ramsay Street.
+Six years later, Ruth appears in Annalise Hartman's (Kimberly Davies) documentary about Ramsay Street.